-Social distancing; Paddlers must practice social distancing at all times and maintain a distance apart of at least 2 metres.
+NEW - Social distancing; Paddlers must practice social distancing at all times and maintain a distance apart of at least 2 metres.
 People from different households should not travel in the same car.
 Paddlers should aim to avoid busy areas and take great care to maintain social distancing at access and egress points.

 Travel; Whilst travel to exercise is not prohibited, our strong advice is that paddlers should paddle locally if possible.
 In the interest of respecting the views of our countryside partners and protecting rural locations from the spread of coronavirus, British Canoeing is discouraging travel to remote and rural locations, as well as long journeys to go paddling.